Bob Jones University: Accreditation and rankings

+In 2025, US News ranked BJU as #17 (tie) in Regional Universities South and #4 in Best Value Schools.

 Political involvement

 As a twelve-year-old, Bob Jones Sr. made a twenty-minute speech in defense of the Populist Party.
 Jones was a friend and admirer of William Jennings Bryan but also campaigned throughout the South for Herbert Hoover (and against Al Smith) during the 1928 presidential election.
-Even the authorized history of BJU notes that both Bob Jones Sr. and Bob Jones Jr. "played political hardball" when dealing with the three municipalities in which the school was successively located.
+The authorized history of BJU notes that both Bob Jones Sr. and Bob Jones Jr. "played political hardball" when dealing with the three municipalities in which the school was successively located.
 For instance, in 1962, Bob Jones Sr. warned the Greenville City Council that he had "four hundred votes in his pocket and in any election he would have control over who would be elected."

 Bob Jones Sr.'s April 17, 1960, Easter Sunday sermon, broadcast on the radio, entitled "Is Segregation Scriptural?" served as the university position paper on race in the 60s, 70s, and 80s.
 The transcript was sent in pamphlet form in fund-raising letters and sold in the university bookstore.
 In the sermon, Jones states, "If you are against segregation and against racial separation, then you are against God Almighty."
 The school began a long history of supporting politicians who were considered aligned with racial segregation.